Accounts Payable (A/P) Administrator Salary

 Popular Skills for Accounts Payable (A/P) Administrator

-Survey takers working as Accounts Payable Administrators report using a large range of professional skills.
-Most notably, skills in Payroll Administration, Microsoft Office, Accounting, and Microsoft Excel are correlated to pay that is above average.
-Skills that pay less than market rate include Quickbooks.
-Most people familiar with Accounts Payable also know Data Entry and Quickbooks.
+Accounts Payable Administrators seem to require a rather large skill set.
+Most notably, skills in Payroll Administration, Microsoft Office, Paying Invoices, and General Ledger Accounting are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Quickbooks.
+The majority of those who know Accounts Payable also know Data Entry and Quickbooks.

 Pay by Experience Level for Accounts Payable (A/P) Administrator